 3.1.
 Effect of nano urea and DAP on growth parameters

-The growth parameters of green chilli viz., plant height, number of leaves per plant, fruit girth, fruit length, average fruit weight per plant, number of fruit per plant and total chlorophyll content were significantly influenced by application of nano urea and DAP.
+The growth parameters of green chilli viz., plant height, number of leaves per plant, fruit girth, fruit length, average fruit weight per plant, number of fruits per plant and total chlorophyll content were significantly influenced by the application of nano urea and nano DAP.

 The application of RDF with nano DAP @ 0.4 % drenching at 30 DAT & 45 DAT significantly increased plant height at 60, 90 and 120 DAT (54.97, 60.18 and 74.99 cm) in chilli.
-The lowest plant height at 60, 90 and 120 DAT was recorded (37, 43.51 and 47.19 cm) in control (T1).
+The lowest plant height at 60, 90 and 120 DAT (37, 43.51 and 47.19 cm) was recorded in the control (T1).
 Increased plant height is attributed to an adequate supply of nitrogen and phosphorus, which enhance enzyme activity and auxin metabolism.
 This, in turn, promotes cell division and elongation, leading to taller plants.
 These results are in conformity with the results findings by, Ajirloo et al. (2015) in tomato, Gusain et al. (2015).
 Drostkar et al. (2016) in chickpea, Merghany et al. (2019) in cucumber, Al Jabri et al. (2020) in okra, Chauhan et al. (2023) in chilli and Rajeshwari neeruggi (2024) in chilli.

-The application of RDF with nano DAP @ 0.4 % drenching at 30 DAT & 45 DAT significantly increased number of leaves per plant at 60, 90 and 120 DAT (173.80, 245.33 and 291.67) in chilli.
+The application of RDF with nano DAP @ 0.4 % drenching at 30 DAT & 45 DAT significantly increased the number of leaves per plant at 60, 90 and 120 DAT (173.80, 245.33 and 291.67) in chilli.
 The lowest number of leaves per plant at 60, 90 and 120 DAT was recorded (142.67, 178.73 and 236.33) in control (T1).
 The increased number of leaves per plant is due to the nanosized particles' large surface area and smart delivery system, which enables a controlled release of nutrients, enhancing nutrient use efficiency.
 Additionally, the improved availability of nitrogen and phosphorus, essential components of chlorophyll and proteins, supports efficient photosynthesis, further promoting leaf growth.
 These results are in conformity with Ajirloo et al. (2015) in tomato, Gusain et al. (2015).
 Drostkar et al. (2016) in chickpea, Merghany et al. (2019) in cucumber, Al Jabri et al. (2020) in okra and Mishra et al. (2020) in tomato.

 The maximum average fruit length of fruit at harvest (7.47 cm) was observed with treatment T9.
-Minimum average fruit length of fruit at harvest (6.07 cm) was observed in T1.
+The minimum average fruit length at harvest (6.07 cm) was observed in T1.
 The maximum average fruit girth of fruit at harvest (2.59 cm) was observed with treatment T9.
-Minimum average fruit girth of fruit at harvest (2.14 cm) was observed in T1.
+The minimum average fruit girth at harvest (2.14 cm) was observed in T1.
 The maximum average fruit weight per plant at harvest (6.57 g) was observed with treatment T9.
 Minimum average fruit weight per plant at harvest (3.82 g) was observed in T1.
-The maximum number of fruit per plant at harvest (257.67 plant-1) was observed with treatment T9.
-Minimum number of fruit per plant at harvest (171.33 plant-1) was observed in T1.
+The maximum number of fruits per plant at harvest (257.67 plant-1) was observed with treatment T9.
+The minimum number of fruits per plant at harvest (171.33 plant-1) was observed in T1.
 Nano fertilizers significantly enhance fruit length and girth in chili crops.
 Their small particle size ensures efficient nutrient absorption and uptake, supplying essential elements for fruit development.
 By improving nutrient availability, nano fertilizers promote better fruit growth and quality, ultimately boosting overall yield potential.
 These results are in close conformity with the findings of Parani and Nanthini (2021), Rather et al (2022) and Chauhan et al. (2023) in chilli.